gomorpheus/morpheus-automation-examples/Automation/Ansible/GalaxyExample/PatchingLinuxServers.md

 ## Add a custome instance type of Centos and attach the workflow to the layout

-## Create a execution schedule in Morpheus to run on the 29th of every month at 23:45hrs
+## Create a execution schedule in Morpheus

 ## Create a Job in Morpheus with associated python Task to updateJob